 - How to read the most famous poem ‘for ever’ (Poetry Foundation)

 - ‘Some readers have suggested that the urn symbolises both the beauty of perfection on the one hand – and cold sterility on the other.’
 Do you agree with this assessment?

 - Do the images on the urn suggest that art is good and that life is bad – or is their effect more complex than this?

 - Does Keats intend to create the impression that his poem has been as artfully constructed as the urn about which he is writing?
 How?

-Write a one-two page learner portfolio entry about paradoxes and ironies you have discovered in Ode on a Grecian Urn.
-Identify different paradoxes and speculate as to what Keats is trying to express and explore through drawing our attention to so many contradictions.
+Write a one-two page learner portfolio entry about a different paradox from Ode on a Grecian Urn, such as ‘the paradox of time’.
+Speculate as to what Keats is trying to express through his exploration of time in this poem.

 Ode on Indolence